ulfurinn/telemetry/doc/db.md

 Events passed to this stream will be recorded in the `riemann_index` table.
 Every event will issue a query, so avoid using this with high-rate services.

+Tags are inserted into a `text[]` column.
+Customer attributes are inserted into a `jsonb` column.
+Keep in mind that all custom attributes in Riemann are initially decoded into strings; pre-process the events as necessary.

-If the state of a service changes between two successive events, a record will be appended to the table `riemann_index_state_log`.
+If the state of a service changes between two successive events with the same service and host, a record will be appended to the table `riemann_index_state_log`.
+This is managed by a table trigger.

 ### `(inventory dbconn)`